 Hence, thanks to~\eqref{e:main-formula}, we have to study

 which can be analyzed using Theorem~\ref{th:correlation-cut-off}.
-Indeed, the cutoff functions $\chi^{\pm}_{T}$ are compactly supported which implies that they satisfy the assumption of this Theorem.
+Indeed, the cutoff functions $\chi^{\pm}_{T}$ are compactly supported which implies that they satisfy the assumption of this Theorem (as they are $(N,p)$-admissible for every $(N,p)$).
 We just have to pay some attention to their dependence in $T$ as $T\rightarrow+\infty$.
-More precisely, we need to apply this Theorem with $k_1=d$, $k_2=d-1$ and
+More precisely, we need to apply this theorem with $k_1=d$, $k_2=d-1$ and

 We have

 Thus, we are left with analyzing the size of the different integrals involving $\chi^{\pm}_{T}$.
 First, for $0\leq l\leq d-1$, one has

 and